 Site 13, which encompasses former Building 110, historically contained the heat and power facilities for the installation (Figure A-6).
 Sources of contamination from this site consist of transformers, diesel generators, ASTs, USTs, and piping.
-At the time of the DD, DRO and PCBs were present in subsurface soils at concentrations that exceeded cleanup levels (USACE 2009a).
+At the time of the DD, DRO and than 1 mg/kg was initiated in 2005 as part of a removal action (USACE 2009a).
+Excavation efforts continued at Site 13 from 2010 through 2013.
+Soil was excavated to a final depth of